jfranse/bookflow_example/lorem_book/guide.md

 1. In your notebook interface, go to File > Jupytext > Pair notebook with MyST markdown.
 This will create a markdown file in the same folder with the same name as the notebook (apart from the extension).
 1. You can now also open the .md file in your favorite IDE if you want to.
 1. Add `%autosave 0` to the top of your notebook, to prevent your IDE and jupyter notebook from trying to save to the same file simultaneously.
+1. From now on, whenever you save your jupyter notebook (.ipynb), jupytext will sync it with the MyST file (.md), and vice versa.
+1. Add _only_ the MyST file (.md) to your git.
+Because of the syncing, if you pull a change to your MyST file, the jupyter-notebook will be automatically updated as well.

 ## The BookFlow
 This is what your day-to-day work with BookFlow with look like